Building unit plan or group title plan statement search

-This is because the BUP or GTP you searched on has been converted to a Community Title Scheme (CTS).
+This is because the BUP or GTP you searched on has been converted to a community title scheme (CTS).
 The plan number is now linked to the CTS number that covers this scheme.

 Can I use a wildcard to search for a BUP/GTP?

-You can use the wildcard ‘%’ when searching on a building name.
+Yes, you can use the wildcard ‘%’ when searching on a building name.
 Enter at least the first three characters of the building name before the wildcard.

 If you don’t use a wildcard, the search will look for exact matches in that field.